strata-io/strata-service-extension-examples/amazon-verfied-permissions/README.md

 Click Settings in the sidebar of Amazon Verified Permissions.
 Make a note of the Policy Store ID, as this will be used in the service extension.

-## Set up Amazon Verified Permissions in Maverics
+## Configure the Service extension in Maverics

-Creating a composable identity fabric requires extreme configurability.
-Service extensions give you the ability to extend and customize User Flows to suit any particular use case.
-We use a service extension to call an Amazon Verified Permissions policy to make an authorization decision.
+In these steps we will use a Maverics service extension to call Amazon Verified Permissions to enforce the example Cedar policy.

 1. First, open [**Amazon-Verified-Permissions-RecipeSE.go** from Github](https://github.com/strata-io/strata-service-extension-examples/blob/main/amazon-verfied-permissions/amazon-verified-permissions.go) and copy the raw code.
 2. In Maverics go to the [Service Extensions page](https://maverics.strata.io/service_extensions) from the left navigation in Maverics, and select **Authorization Service Extension**.